Jennifer R. Farmer

 Managing Director of Communications

-Farmer’s sharp understanding of the intersection of policy, politics and media has helped establish Advancement Project as a leading voice in contemporary civil rights.
-Working across multiple program areas, Farmer has positioned Advancement Project and its partners as leaders in the national racial justice movement.
-Under Farmer’s leadership, Advancement Project’s staff and partners are regularly featured in leading print, digital and broadcast media outlets including The New York Times, The Wall Street Journal, The Washington Post, Politico, Al Jazeera America, MSNBC, Real Time with Bill Maher, and The Rachel Maddow Show.
-She is skilled at pitching and placing for publication both feature articles and guest columns.
+Farmer’s sharp understanding of the intersection of policy, advocacy and media has helped establish Advancement Project and partners as leading voices in contemporary civil rights.
+Under Farmer’s leadership, Advancement Project’s staff, partners and board members are regularly featured in leading print, digital and broadcast media outlets including The New York Times, The Wall Street Journal, The Washington Post, Politico, Al Jazeera America, MSNBC, Real Time with Bill Maher, and The Rachel Maddow Show.
+She is skilled at pitching and placing for publication both feature articles and guest columns, not merely for the sake of generating media coverage, but to help leaders find and share their unique voice.
+She has taught at the college level, having served as an instructor of Writing for the Media course at Towson University.

-Farmer’s current duties follow a range of experiences spearheading national and state campaigns to affect social change.
-She served as Deputy Director of Communications for the Service Employees International Union, where she orchestrated multi-pronged communications projects to elevate the voices of working people, led a team of communications professionals working on myriad campaigns such as health care reform, immigration reform and workers’ rights.
+Farmer’s leadership at Advancement Project follows a range of experiences spearheading national and state campaigns to affect social change.
+She served as deputy director of communications for the Service Employees International Union (SEIU), where she orchestrated multi-pronged communications projects to elevate the voices of working people.
+She also worked for SEIU District 1199, whose territory includes Ohio, West Virginia and Kentucky.

-Her work in the labor movement followed years of civic engagement work through positions in Ohio state government and non-profit organizations, including roles within the Ohio Department of Transportation, the Ohio Senate Democratic Caucus and the Center for Progressive Leadership where she trained and developed leaders seeking elected office.
-Most notably, Farmer served as an agency lobbyist in the administration of former Ohio Governor Ted Strickland, where she was responsible for brokering the release of more than $25 million dollars to enable feasibility research on a high speed rail project connecting major Ohio cities such as Cleveland, Columbus and Cincinnati.
+Farmer’s experience in the labor movement followed years of civic engagement work through positions in Ohio state government and non-profit organizations, including roles within the Ohio Department of Transportation, the Ohio Senate Democratic Caucus and the Center for Progressive Leadership where she trained and developed leaders seeking elected office.
+Most notably, Farmer served as an agency lobbyist in the administration of former Ohio Governor Ted Strickland, where she was responsible for brokering the release of more than 25 million dollars to enable feasibility research on a high-speed rail project connecting major Ohio cities such as Cleveland, Columbus and Cincinnati.